Nimzowitsch Defense – 1...Nc6 | How should you react?

 This is the main weapon of all 1...Nc6 players – surprising your opponent and taking them out of theory.

 Additionally, if someone playing White faces 1...Nc6 for the first time, it’s very easy to play 2.d4 and mess up very fast after 2...d5!

 So, if you play the Nimzowitsch Defense at a lower level, keep it, it might be a very dangerous weapon.
 But if you’re often facing 2.400+ players, it might be wise to learn a more fundamental opening and keep the Nimzowitsch Defense as a reserve weapon.
 Or you can play it in blitz and rapid games, as Carlsen sometimes does to surprise his opponents.

-For more about the Nimzowitsch Defense, you can watch our course which we just uploaded.
+And if you're looking for a solid way to counter the Nimzowitsch Defense, you can watch our course on the same.
 If you’re a PRO Member, you have free access to all our courses including this one, as part of your membership.

 P.S.
 In our forum, you can share your thoughts and ask any questions about the article.

 P.P.S.Thanks for all your support, for sharing our articles with your friends, and for subscribing to our blog.

 See you at the same time next week!